JRB Target Date Fund Options

 Key Target Date Concepts

 • Glide Path.
 The shift of assets over time is called the glide path.
-TDF fund managers use the target date to determine the degree of risk the fund is willing to accept at a specific point in time.
+TDF managers use the target date to determine the degree of risk the fund is willing to accept at a specific point in time.
 The longer the time horizon, the more heavily weighted toward high-performing, but riskier, assets such as domestic and global equities.
 As the time horizon shortens, fund managers automatically rebalance assets to more conservative investments such as bonds and cash.

 • To or Through?
 A Target Date Fund may be designed to take you “to” or “through” retirement.
 A “to retirement” TDF generally reaches its most conservative asset allocation on the target date.
 After that date, the allocation typically does not change.
 A “through retirement” TDF continues to rebalance past the target date.
 These funds continue to decrease exposure to equities and increase investments in bonds and cash after the target date.
+The Fidelity Freedom Commingled Pool options continue to rebalance through the target date.

 • One-Stop Investment Solution.
 Because TDFs offer a balanced, diversified portfolio that adjusts over time, they are designed to cover all of an investor’s long-term investment needs.
+TDFs are designed to be your sole investment; you don’t need to invest in other funds.

 • The Challenge of Insufficient Savings.
 Reaching the target date does not mean you’ve saved enough to meet your goal.
 Whether or not you meet your retirement savings goal depends on when you started to invest, how much you contributed and other sources of retirement income you may have.
 Please contact the JRB to see if you are on track for retirement.
 Or, for an estimate of your progress, see this article.

-Fidelity Freedom Funds (FFF)
+Fidelity Freedom Commingled Pool

 • Through Retirement.
 The asset allocation adjusts over time until it reaches an allocation of approximately 20% equities and 80% bonds and cash about 20 years after the target date.